Bible verses about tithing teach us how to give our tithes and why it matters to our Christian faith.

 So shall thy barns be filled with plenty, and thy presses shall burst out with new wine.“

-This verse tells us that we give honor to God by giving back the firstfruits of all the produce.
+This verse tells us that we honor God by giving back the first fruits of all the produce.
 This means giving the best of what we have.
-It shows our gratitude to God for bestowing upon us so much blessing.
+It shows our gratitude to God for bestowing upon us so many blessings.
 In return, He will bless us abundantly.

 “Thou shalt truly tithe all the increase of thy seed, that the field bringeth forth year by year.“

 The Bible reminds us that tithing is an obligation and should not be done only when we want to.
 Tithing must be practiced regularly without miss or hesitance.